- Life in Japan

 - Meet with the interviewer

-- The driver’s license center representative will review your documents, especially about the ‘3-months’ requirement.
+- The driver’s license center representative in Japan will review your documents, especially about the ‘3-months’ requirement.

 - They will also ask you about your driving history, what you needed to do to get your license, what kinds of driver’s ed courses you took, and so on.